-Since ordination in 2003, she has served First Universalist Church in Southold, New York; the UU Church of Blanchard Valley in Findlay, Ohio; First Unitarian Church in Toledo, Ohio; The Unitarian Universalist Congregation of Erie, in Erie, PA; and the Unitarian Universalist Congregation of Greater Canton, in Canton, Ohio.
-In the last year, she has served as a “targeted, temporary” minister for First Unitarian Church in Cleveland, and the UU Congregation of Grand Traverse in Traverse City, MI.
-Seventeen years of parish ministry has her reflecting on a series of questions: How can we better articulate and define our faith in positive terms?
-How might our efforts heal some small part of the world?
-How might we become more tolerant and understanding of those whose beliefs differ radically from our own – in large part by better understanding ourselves?
-Where is the common ground, and how can we build upon it?
-She is deeply committed to worship that speaks to both our minds and hearts.
+Since ordination in 2003, she has served First Universalist Church in Southold, NY; the UU Church of Blanchard Valley in Findlay, OH; First Unitarian Church in Toledo, Ohio; The Unitarian Universalist Congregation of Erie, in Erie, PA; and the Unitarian Universalist Congregation of Greater Canton, in Canton, OH.
+Recently, she has served as a “temporary, targeted” minister for First Unitarian Church in Cleveland, OH; and the UU Congregation of Grand Traverse, in Traverse City, MI.

-Her theological roots are unabashedly secular humanist.
-Today she simply calls myself a Unitarian Universalist.
-In the course of any given liturgical year, she draws upon modern works of poetry, fiction, non-fiction and science, as well as ancient readings from all the faith traditions.
+Her theological orientation is unabashedly secular humanist.
+Over the course of a liturgical year, she draws upon modern works of poetry, fiction, non-fiction and science, as well as ancient texts from all the faith traditions.

 Titles of programs/sermons and a brief statement of content on each:

 Rev. Marshall has a full list of sermons that can be adapted to a congregation’s individual needs, celebrations and worship themes.
 Below is a sampling of what might be possible.